sunil-samuel/Ansible-EDA-Webook-Multiple-Endpoints/README.md

 use `curl` or similar tool to send a `POST` payload to the listening host.

-Call the `splunk` endpoint as follows:
+#### Call the `splunk` endpoint as follows:
 --------------------------------------

 ```sh
 curl -d '{"summary": "Test to create TI issue from mule","description": "Mule Testing Jira Api one level of Module","type": "Incident","priority": "3-Medium","reporter": "ag","moduleMapLevels": {"parent": "Common to All Modules"}, "moduleMapAssets": [{"name": "Rates | IRD"},{"name": "CRD | CRD"}]}' -H "Content-Type: application" -X POST http://localhost:5000/splunk
 ```

-Call the `web` endpoint as follows:
+#### Call the `web` endpoint as follows:
 -----------------------------------

 ```sh
 curl -d '{"warn":"2023-08-16T05:01:48.101-04:00  WARN 111934 --- [http-nio-0.0.0.0-8082-exec-5] o.s.web.servlet.PageNotFound : No mapping for GET /somepage.html"}' -H "Content-Type: application" -X POST http://localhost:5000/web

 ```
+---

 ## Project and Activation from AAP EDA UI

 Once everything looks good, configure the AAP EDA UI to create a project and a activiation.
 This assumes that you already installed AAP 2.4 that supports EDA.

+In order for the playbooks to be called by the main rulebook (configured within the EDA Controller UI), you must configure two templates with the main AAP Controller UI, namely `eda-template-splunk` and `eda-template-web` that will be called by the EDA rulebook.

 ### Create a Project